-Please visit our eBook & Audiobook FTP Instructions in the Quick Links for detailed information about using our FTP.
+Please visit our eBook Submission Guidelines in the Quick Links for detailed information about using our FTP.
 If you need assistance with your username and password, please submit a request for this information through our Publisher Contact Form.

 Replacement files should be labeled with “_replacement” in the file name if possible and delivered to our FTP.
 If using Title Track, please list replacement file details in the submission notes section when creating a submission.
 If using the FTP site, please email replacement file details to your PCM contact or to eBook PCM.